FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Introduction

 While data heterogeneity has been widely studied in FL, model heterogeneity remains a critical yet underexplored challenge.
 Variations in clients' computational resources and application-specific requirements often necessitate the use of heterogeneous model architectures \cite{li2019fedmd, afonin2021towards, huang2024overcoming}.
-Existing model-heterogeneous FL (MHFL) methods rely heavily on centralized aggregation and can be divided into two main approaches.
-The first, representation aggregation-dependent MHFL \cite{li2019fedmd,chang2019cronus,lin2020ensemble,cheng2021fedgems,itahara2021distillation,cho2022heterogeneous,wang2024towards}, leverages a shared public dataset to facilitate knowledge distillation.
-However, obtaining such a dataset in privacy-sensitive medical domains is often impractical.
-The second approach, weight aggregation-dependent MHFL \cite{wu2022communication,yi2023fedssa,qin2023fedapen,shen2023federated,yi2024federated,yi2024fedmoe,yi2024pfedafm}, aggregates partial or full model weights to align heterogeneous architectures.
-A common strategy involves co-training client-specific models alongside lightweight homogeneous counterparts, aggregating only the latter.
-However, persistent gradient conflicts caused by non-IID data can degrade convergence and generalization \cite{xu2024federated}.
-Moreover, this approach does not achieve full model heterogeneity, as part of the network architecture must remain consistent across clients.
-Additionally, both approaches rely on a central server, imposing high computational and storage demands that hinder scalability and communication efficiency.
-In contrast, P2P FL allows for direct training on diverse client architectures without the need for centralized aggregation.
+Existing model-heterogeneous FL (MHFL) methods rely heavily on centralized aggregation (Figure \ref{fig:fig1} (a)) and generally follow two strategies, representation-level knowledge transfer \cite{li2019fedmd,wang2024towards,10373104} or partial weight aggregation \cite{wu2022communication,yi2024fedmoe,yi2024pfedafm}, but both face limitations such as reliance on public data, restricted architectural flexibility, vulnerability to gradient conflicts under non-IID settings, and scalability constraints imposed by the central server.
+In contrast, P2P FL enables collaboration among fully heterogeneous client models without server-side aggregation, offering a more flexible and scalable alternative.

-However, P2P FL faces two significant challenges, as illustrated in Figure \ref{fig:fig2} (a): model drift and knowledge dilution.
-Model drift arises due to sequential fine-tuning across clients with heterogeneous data distributions, leading to unstable and inconsistent model performance.
-As models circulate through the network, essential features learned by early clients are progressively overwritten by subsequent local updates, resulting in catastrophic forgetting.
-Furthermore, existing P2P FL frameworks, whether based on parameter aggregation or alternative synchronization mechanisms, universally assume model homogeneity across clients.
+However, existing P2P FL frameworks still suffer from model drift and knowledge dilution.
+Furthermore, whether based on parameter aggregation or alternative synchronization strategies, they generally assume a single homogeneous model that is sequentially trained across clients, as illustrated in Figure \ref{fig:fig1} (b).
 This assumption limits the flexibility of P2P frameworks in model-heterogeneous scenarios, where clients often use customized architectures tailored to their specific needs.